How to choose wedding shoes? A confession from a barefoot bride

 A word of introduction: What actually are barefoot shoes?Â

 Until not long ago, the word “barefoot” made me think of “frog-foot shoes”.
-But barefoot shoes can actually look like classic ballet flats.
+But barefoot shoes can actually look like classic dress shoes.
 The only difference is that they have a wide toe box, they’re flexible and you can feel the ground beneath you through the sole.Â

 To me, barefoot shoes mean comfort.
 I’ve forgotten when was the last time my feet hurt in my shoes.